Victor Osimhen: Serie A giants ready to challenge Chelsea for Super Eagles star

 - Juventus are monitoring Victor Osimhen ahead of their Champions League play-off clash with Galatasaray

-- Chelsea and Manchester United are also tracking the Super Eagles striker as they search for attacking reinforcements
+- Chelsea is also tracking the Super Eagles striker as they search for attacking reinforcements

 - Osimhen has scored eight goals in 14 league games this season and is valued at around €75m